Toshihiko-tan/Bayesian-Analysis-Project/README.md

 # Bayesian-Analysis-Project

-This is the final project of Course STATS 451 Bayesian Analysis of University of Michigan
+Final Project of STATS 451 (Bayesian Analysis) at the University of Michigan, by Jiaji Ji, Samuel Tan, Ziming Wang.
+The project is an investigation into factors influencing heart failure risk utilizing Bayesian Logisitic Regression.
+The final report is in the file